mlcommons/GaNDLF/docs/getting_started.md

     009,${GANDLF_DATA_3DRAD}/009/image.nii.gz,${GANDLF_DATA_3DRAD}/009/mask.nii.gz
     010,${GANDLF_DATA_3DRAD}/010/image.nii.gz,${GANDLF_DATA_3DRAD}/010/mask.nii.gz
     ```
-3. [Construct the configuration file](https://mlcommons.github.io/GaNDLF/usage#customize-the-training) that will help design the computation (training and inference) pipeline.
+3. [Construct the configuration file](https://mlcommons.github.io/GaNDLF/usage#customize-the-training) to help design the computation (training and inference) pipeline.
 An example file for this task can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_getting_started_segmentation_rad3d.yaml).
-This configuration has various levels of customization, and those details are [in this page](https://mlcommons.github.io/GaNDLF/customize.html).
+This configuration has various levels of customization, and those details are presented on [this page](https://mlcommons.github.io/GaNDLF/customize.html).
 4. Now you are ready to [train your model](https://mlcommons.github.io/GaNDLF/usage#running-gandlf-traininginference).
 5. Once the model is trained, you can infer it on unseen data.
 Remember to construct a [similar data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) for the unseen data, just without `Label` or `ValueToPredict` headers.